Chapter IV – The Jewel

 Souta considered him a moment.
 Clutching Ginta's hand and searching Kouga's face, he seemed a child and nearly a man at the same time.
 "What can I do to help?"
 He asked finally.

-Hakkaku and Ginta both grinned; pleased as much by the boy's fiery resemblance to their beloved sister as his dining etiquette.
+Hakkaku and Ginta both grinned; pleased as much by the boy's fiery resemblance to their beloved sister as for his wolf-like dining etiquette.

 Approval touched Kouga's features.
 Assessing the woman in his arms, he flicked to the desk warily.
 "We need to get her to a priestess."